Miracle on Grass (Australian rules football): First three quarters

-Voss' speech
+Voss's speech

-At three-quarter time, Brisbane coach Michael Voss gave a speech to the Brisbane players, wherein he encouraged the players to follow the game plan he had devised, and told them that they still had a chance of winning.
+At three-quarter time, Brisbane coach Michael Voss gave a speech to the Brisbane players, wherein he encouraged the players to follow the game plan he had devised, and he told them that they still had a chance of winning.
 The speech was credited by McGrath for the Lions' victory.

 Final quarter

-Early in the fourth quarter, Geelong players Steve Johnson and Steven Motlop both missed shots on goal, widening the margin to 40 points.
-Soon after, Johnson was attempting to move the ball up the ground for another attempt on goal, but when he kicked the ball it bounced off an umpire, and, in the ensuing passage of play, Brisbane player Dayne Zorko managed to score a goal, lowering the margin to 34 points.
+Early in the fourth quarter, Geelong players Steve Johnson and Steven Motlop both missed shots on goal, widening the margin slightly to 40 points.
+Soon after, Johnson was attempting to move the ball up the ground for another attempt on goal; however, when he kicked the ball, it bounced off an umpire, and, in the ensuing passage of play, Brisbane player Dayne Zorko managed to score a goal, lowering the margin to 34 points.
 Brisbane players Brent Moloney and Jed Adcock both kicked goals afterwards, lowering the margin to 20 points.
-Johnson then managed to kick a goal for Geelong, raising the margin to 26 points, it would however, be their last goal for the match.
+Johnson then managed to kick a goal for Geelong, raising the margin to 26 points; it would, however, be their last goal for the match.
 Goals for Brisbane to Pearce Hanley, Moloney and Mitch Golby lowered the margin to 7 points, and a behind to Jonathan Brown lowered the margin to a goal.
-Then, with just over a minute and a half on the clock Daniel Rich scored, a goal, leveling the score.
+Then, with just over a minute and a half on the clock, Brisbane's Daniel Rich scored a goal, levelling the score.
 However, star Geelong forward Tom Hawkins then managed to score a behind.
 The ball was rushed towards the Brisbane goal, but Geelong player Josh Hunt took an intercept mark and the ball moved towards Geelong's goal, where Brisbane's Daniel Merrett managed to take a mark.
-With only 15 seconds left to play it seemed that Geelong would win by a point.
-However, in those 15 seconds, Brisbane managed to move the ball across the ground, and McGrath took a mark a second before the siren sounded.
+With only 18 seconds left to play and deep in Geelong's forward line, it seemed almost certain that Geelong would win by a point.
+However, in those 18 seconds, Brisbane managed to deftly move the ball across the ground with a series of skilfully interlinking possessions, and McGrath took a mark a second before the siren sounded.
 McGrath proceeded to kick a goal after the siren, winning the game for Brisbane.

+Scoreboard

 Aftermath

 Voss stated after the match that he hoped the victory would improve Brisbane's performance for the rest of the season.
 His position as coach had been considered to be in danger coming into the match, and the stunning victory was viewed as having potentially saved his career.
 Voss was sacked later that year, after many Brisbane players had threatened to refuse to play if his contract was renewed.
 Brisbane did not defeat Geelong again until 2019.